waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 ```

 :::tip Congratulations!
 You have successfully added decentralized communication features to your project using `js-waku`.
-You can wrap these functions in JavaScript, React, or any other framework to run your application smoothly.
+To run your application smoothly, you can wrap these functions in JavaScript, React, or any other framework.
 :::